SBDPlugins/VehiclesPlus/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 1.16.x Bug Report
+name: Bug Report
-about: Bug reports for 1.16.x servers
+about: Found a bug in the plugin?
 title: ''
-labels: Bug, 1.16.x
+labels: Bug
 assignees: ''

 ---